Literature: Halo: The Fall of Reach

 - Made of Iron: Invoked in that the Spartans bones are reinforced with powerful metals that make them far different to stock-standard human bones.
 It's repeatedly mentioned that without that reinforcement they wouldn't survive piloting the Mjolnir armor.

-- Nice Job Breaking It, Hero: Cortana, in one of her bored moments, discovers three ONI prowlers set to leave Reach for intelligence gathering.
-One of them, the Circumference, ends up isolating its computers and scrambling its registry to prevent it from being found out.
+- Nice Job Breaking It, Hero: Cortana, in one of her bored moments, discovers that three supposedly civilian ships docked at an orbital station are actually ONI prowlers set to leave Reach for a routine intelligence gathering mission.
+In response to this security breach, the ONI operative in charge of the mission orders that one of the prowlers, the Circumference, have its computers isolated and registry scrambled to prevent it from being found out.
 So when the Covenant launch their attack less than a day later, the AI on Gamma Station cannot delete Circumference's navigation database, posing a serious risk that the Covenant capture it and find all remaining human worlds.

 - No Social Skills: John knows only three ways to interact with people: as superiors (which he obeys), teammates (which he helps), or targets (which he neutralizes).
 Part of the trouble with the ODST squad John has is that they could be any of those three.
 It's implied that the rest of the Spartans have similar problems.